-Jessica Zhou is a Local Partner in White & Case’s Capital Markets practice based in Hong Kong.
+Jessica Zhou is a Partner in White & Case’s Capital Markets practice based in Hong Kong.
 She specializes in the representation of issuers and underwriters in connection with Rule 144A/Regulation S, Regulation S only and SEC-registered debt and equity offerings.
 She also has significant experience in international financing transactions, including high-yield bond offerings, acquisition finance, transportation and satellite finance, pre-IPO investments and financial restructurings.
 She is ranked as an Up and Coming lawyer for China Capital Markets: High Yield Products (International Firms) in Chambers Asia Pacific 2021 and is named in the Women in Business Law Guide 2020 by Euromoney's Legal Media Group.

 Prior to joining White & Case, Jessica worked at the New York and Hong Kong offices of another leading international law firm.
 Her experience also includes a secondment at a major international investment bank, where she advised on capital markets and merger & acquisition transactions in the Asia Pacific region.